 Make a difference in the community while learning skills you can apply toward your future career.
 Wayne State’s Service-Learning program has received national awards in recognition of outstanding community service, with more than 400 students participating in Service-Learning projects each semester.

 - Research, trips, and more – Conduct your own research and present your findings at regional conferences, help judge at the Nebraska Science Bowl and Jr. Academy of Science Fairs, visit area science labs.

 - Peer tutoring and mentoring programs – Help fellow students master their courses and improve their skills, or be part of a support system for new students, all while gaining valuable experience for your resume.

 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-Internships are not required for pre-professional programs at WSC, as these are typically completed in your final years of professional school for degree completion.
+Internships are not required for pre-chiropractic programs at WSC, as these are typically completed in your final years of professional school for degree completion.
 However, Career Services is available to help you find job opportunities if you are looking for field-related work experience.